-- 3.4.3 Programmes including a foundation year maintain requirements for progression from the foundation year to the first year of study.
-Refer to individual programme specifications for this information. - 3.4.4 Part-time undergraduate students are required to pass modules to a minimum value of 45 credits in each academic year in order to progress to the next year of study, unless individual programme specifications detail additional requirements. - 3.4.5 Some taught postgraduate programmes require part-time students to pass specific modules in order to progress to the next year of study or completion of the dissertation.
-Individual programme specifications provide detail of those requirements. - 8.1 Programme Boards of Examiners determine whether a student has met the minimum general requirements to progress with their studies as set out within the regulations and any additional requirements set out within individual programme specifications. - 8.2 Programme Boards may require students who have not met the progression requirements to retake failed assessments in the late summer or recommend that students repeat the failed modules in full or part-time attendance. - 8.3 Students who fail retaken assessments in the late summer and do not meet the progression requirements may not proceed to the next stage of the programme.
+3.4.5 Part-time taught postgraduate students are normally required to pass modules to a minimum value of 30 credits in order to progress to the next year of study, unless individual programme specifications detail additional requirements.
+Some taught postgraduate programmes greater than one year in length require students to pass specific modules in order to progress to the next year of study or to proceed to completion of the major project / dissertation.
+Individual programme specifications provide details of those requirements.

+- 8.1 Programme Boards of Examiners determine whether a student has met the minimum general requirements to progress with their studies as set out within the regulations and any additional requirements set out within individual programme specifications. - 8.2 Programme Boards may require students who have not met the progression requirements to retake failed assessments in the late summer or recommend that students repeat the failed modules in full or part-time attendance. - 8.3 Students who fail retaken assessments in the late summer and do not meet the progression requirements may not proceed to the next stage of the programme.
 They must retake the failed assessments in the next academic session. - 8.4 Students who have met the minimum progression requirements for their programme but have failed a module or modules must retake the assessment in the late summer.
 If they fail the retaken assessment in the late summer they may still progress to the following stage of the programme and simultaneously undertake the requirements of the Board of Examiners in relation to the failed module(s) in the next academic session.
 This arrangement is referred to as trailing credit.